Why Does Hair Loss Happen?

 Overall, men’s bodies create larger quantities of this hormone.
 Therefore, some of them begin to lose their hair at the age of 21 and a large percentage has developed bald patches by the age of 40.

 Women tend to lose more hair due to testosterone following menopause, after the age of 45.
-Nevertheless, shifts in their hormone levels because of changes in their menstrual cycle, childbirth and birth control pills can lead to hair loss even before then, but it usually grows back.Click Here to receive up to £2000 off
+Nevertheless, shifts in their hormone levels because of changes in their menstrual cycle, childbirth and birth control pills can lead to hair loss even before then, but it usually grows back.Click Here for Your Up to £2000 off Voucher

 What Can Affect Hair Loss